 Each Canadian Province has its own legal requirements for marriage.
-These are the requirements for the provinces where our advertisers are located.
-For all other provinces please contact the Canadian Embassy.
+These are

 Legal age for marriage is 18 years for both men and women.
 If between 16 and 18